boxbeam/RedLex/README.md

 # RedLex
-A flexible lexer generator library which can generate abstract syntax trees for any context-free format.
+A flexible lexer-generator/parser-combinator library which can generate abstract syntax trees for any context-free format, and parse those abstract syntax trees into objects using provided functions.

 Support Discord: https://discord.gg/agu5xGy2YZ